Why is my garbage disposal overflowing

 Plumbing

-Some common symptoms of an overflowing garbage disposal include water backing up in the sink, a foul odor, or the disposal making strange noises when turned on.
-In many cases, this can be fixed with a simple DIY unclogging process, but in more severe cases, it may require a professional plumber to diagnose and repair the issue.
+Some common symptoms of an overflowing garbage disposal include water backing up in the sink, a foul odor, or the disposal making strange noises when running.
+To fix the issue, you'll need to clear the clog and get the disposal functioning normally again.

 Step-by-Step Guide